 The film is filled with scenes from the children playing in the derelict wastelands of a broken town, holding on to their youth, popping reels of caps with bricks, spinning tops, fighting, building camps, jumping roof tops and throwing stones.
-Friends pop around to see Stan, some for friendship and a coffee, some to try and entice him into crime.
+Friends pop around to see Stan, some for friendship and a coffee, some, try and entice him into crime.
 Luckily his wife keeps an eye out for him.

-Watching Stan’s journey is hard, you are so pulled in close by his performance.
-The aching sadness makes it a tough watch but I promise this film with be worth every second you spend with it.
+Watching Stan’s journey is hard, you are pulled in close by his performance.
+The aching sadness makes it a tough watch but I promise this film will be worth every second you spend with it.
 You will be rewarded by the smallest things.
 One of those things comes in from the cutest little girl, a real scene stealing star.
 From standing staring under a dog mask to sitting in her bedroom singing to her doll as she spins records, to the moment she puts her hands on her dads face, giving that heart melting love that a daughter can do.
 Lucky this type is on a computer and not on pen and paper as it would be sure smudged by my falling tears hehe.

-Can Stan get his mojo back for his adoring wife, can he come to terms with the horrors of his job and most important can the poor man get some damn sleep?
+Can Stan get his mojo back for his adoring wife, can he come to terms with the horrors of his job and most important, can the poor man get some damn sleep?

 The beauty of this story is Charles Burnett made this low budget film over weekends for his Master Of Fine Arts at University of California.
 I’m assuming the guy got a distinction for his efforts?
-Doing the directing, writing and camera work Charles created a work of pure genius but because of no licensing for the music rights and being on 16mm film it never really got released.
+Doing the directing, writing and camera work, Charles created a work of pure genius but because of no licensing for the music rights and being on 16mm film it never really got released.
 Not until 2007 when funding came in to pay for the upgrade to 35mm and to clear the music rights.
 The soundtrack is so perfect that you couldn’t imagine they could of changed it in any way!

 Now the film is classed as one of the 100 essential films by the Nation Society Of Film Critics and is praised by many critics worldwide.
 I am so pleased to have seen it as I caught a section of it on television some years back, staggering in from the boozer, but hadn’t a clue what it was.
 It was quite the buzz when I realised it was the film I had been looking for.